-One major component of this decade-long project consists of a broad-based effort to improve and expand the almond industry's stock of alternative rootstocks.

-It includes the evaluation of candidate stocks-including some from Europe and Asia-under California replant conditions, as well as under a range of other California-specific conditions.
+One major component of this long term project consists of a broad-based effort to improve and expand the almond industry's stock of alternative rootstocks.
+It includes the evaluation of candidate stocks, including some from Europe and Asia, under California conditions.
+Through these trials, our understanding of newer rootstocks, like Viking, Atlas, Krymsk 86 and a list of peach almond hybrids is increasing.